Traditional office workplaces are on the verge of extinction. A new kind of mobile device is about to make them obsolete.

 - Mobile devices will replace both private and business identification cards.
 They will do nearly everything: phone calls, data processing, office software functionality, expert applications, etc. – everything will potentially run on the mobile device.

-- Due to its manifold significance, losing a mobile device will be regarded as one of the worst personal catastrophes imaginable.
+- Due to its manifold significance, losing a mobile device will be considered one of the worst personal catastrophes imaginable.

-- It is likely that accepting security-centric bodily implants and other intrusive security measures will be a prerequisite to getting hired.
+- Accepting security-centric bodily implants and other intrusive security measures will likely be a prerequisite to getting hired.

 - The differentiation between professional and private life will become increasingly blurry.
 This will include working at unusual times of the day.